505Poly/TaskForge/README.md

 2. Launch TaskForge
 3. Create a new workspace or open an existing one
 4. Start writing tasks, notes, and documents

+> -a little magic touch added by shannonbits.